shalivan/shalivan.github.io/_posts/PSY/19-01-01-Cognition.md

 | Neuroscience  |
 | Anthropology  |

 # Cognitive states

-Altered states of consciousness  occurs naturally or induced by internal or external factors like drugs
+## Altered states of consciousness
+occurs naturally or induced by internal or external factors like drugs

-Two major components of consciousness:
-**Wakefulness** - complex thought processes  / arousal (mind)
-**Awareness** -  basic reflexes (brain)

 | State | Wakefulness | Awareness | Description ||
 |----|--|--|--|--|